-Landuse within the 10km study area is predominantly pastoral with areas of exotic trees scattered across the landscape.
+Landuse within the study area is predominantly pastoral with areas of exotic trees scattered across the landscape.
 Rural residential buildings and associated farm buildings within the area are generally sparsely located particularly to the north, west and east of the site, with several houses well dispersed along the Marokopa Valley.
-Within the hill country area, rural residential dwellings are sparsely located and are typically set within sheltered areas in lower lying areas away from the ridgeline and generally with associated vegetation.
+Within the hill country area, rural residential dwellings are sparsely located and are typically set within this sheltered, lower lying area away from the ridgeline and generally with associated vegetation.

 To the north of the site the area is highly modified with hilly open pastoral land predominating with small areas of remnant bush or tree planting.
 To the south of the site the landscape has been highly modified, but the extent of remnant/regrowth native bush and forestry combined with the pastoral areas results in a relatively cohesive appearance with a moderate degree of 'natural' appearance.
-The amenity value varies in relation to each dwelling depending on the orientation of views, degree of screening vegetation and the effects of topography (Attachments 1-10).
+The amenity value varies in relation to each dwelling depending on the orientation of views, degree of screening vegetation and the effects of topography (Attachments 1 - 1C).

 The landscape character has been assessed as having a moderate amenity value, and will be assessed in relation to the consented, yet un-built twenty-two turbine windfarm.
+The consented windfarm is considered to form part of the baseline environment.

-$^{\rm 8}$ Average in amount, intensity, quality, or degree.
+&lt;sup>8 Average in amount, intensity, quality, or degree.
 (Oxford Dictionary definition).

-METHODOLOGY
+4 METHODOLOGY

 The methodology for assessing the change in height of the wind turbines utilises information obtained from both desk top study and site context investigation.
-The assessment will address the effects on landscape and amenity values for owners and occupiers within a 15km study area, and specifically deal with view locations identified within the visual catchment area, as identified within the Zone of Theoretical Visibility (ZTV maps) (Attachments 2 - 5).
+The assessment will address the effects on landscape and amenity values for owners and occupiers within an approximately 15 km identified within the Zone of Theoretical Visibility (ZTV maps) (Attachments 2 - 5), and specifically deal with view locations identified within the site context which is well inside the 15 km radius.